AOC and allied progressives seek monthly cash payments, rent 'suspension' in coronavirus response

 "We need to provide a direct emergency $2,000 cash payment to every household in American every month for the duration of the crisis," Sanders said.

-He also backed a hold on student loan payments, a moratorium on evictions and foreclosures, and expanding the eligibility for unemployment benefits to gig workers and freelancers and upping the benefits checks maximum to $75,000 a year.
+He also backed a hold on student loan payments, a moratorium on evictions and foreclosures, and expanding the eligibility for unemployment benefits to gig workers and freelancers and upping the maximum benefit checks to $75,000 a year.

 For her part, Ocasio-Cortez has also pitched big bold ideas, saying the response so far has been "completely insufficient."
 She's also pushing direct cash payments, suspending all rent, mortgage and debt payments, expanded unemployment insurance and universal health care.